paritytech/asset-transfer-api/README.md

 // NOTE: This should all be wrapped in an asynchronous layer.

 // This constructs a polkadot-js ApiPromise, it is totally viable for one to construct their
-// own ApiPromise, and pass it into AssetsTransferApi. const apiPromise = await constructApiPromise('wss://westmint-rpc.polkadot.io');
+// own ApiPromise, and pass it into AssetsTransferApi, but ther `specName`, and `safeXcmVersion` are also necessary. const { api, specName, safeXcmVersion } = await constructApiPromise('wss://westmint-rpc.polkadot.io');

-await apiPromise.isReady

-const assetsApi = new AssetsTransferApi(apiPromise);
+const assetsApi = new AssetsTransferApi(api, specName, safeXcmVersion);

-const call = await assetsApi.createTransferTransaction(
+const call = assetsApi.createTransferTransaction(
   '2001', // destChainId (If the destination is a relay chain put `0`) '0x00', // destAddress
   ['1', '2'], // Array of AssetIds